 • Realistic post-earthquake expectations, especially when spares are available;

-• Appropriate and relevant qualification method(s), with shake-table testing only when truly justified.
+• Appropriate and relevant qualification method(s), with shake-table testing only when justified.

-Applying a practical and cost-effective approach to defining seismic qualification requirements tailored specifically for HV AIS surge arresters will ensure they are sufficiently resilient against damage from an earthquake, while balancing performance, cost, and the functional importance of surge arresters in the substation for their primary purpose to protect against electrical surge overvoltages.
+Applying a practical, cost-effective approach to defining seismic qualification requirements tailored specifically for HV AIS surge arresters will ensure they are sufficiently resilient against damage from an earthquake, while balancing performance, cost, and functional importance of substation surge arresters for their purpose to protect against surge overvoltages.

 References